intrepidcanadian/eventindex/README.md

 ```
 3. **Adding to Database**:

 - in order to insert into supabase, we need to create the table.
-Similar to databases, we need to specify the type for each database column
+Similar to databases, we need to specify the type for each database column and create a schema.

 ```javascript
 CREATE TABLE lp_positions (